ShivankUdayawal/Lead-Scoring-Data-Analysis/README.md

    **14. How did you hear about X Education —** The source from which the customer heard about X Education.

    **15. What is your current occupation —** Indicates whether the customer is a student, unemployed or employed.

+   **16. What matters most to you in choosing this course An option selected by the customer —** indicating what is their main motto behind doing this course.

+   **17. Search —** Indicating whether the customer had seen the ad in any of the listed items.

+   **18. Magazine**

+   **19. Newspaper Article**

+   **20. X Education Forums**

+   **21. Newspaper**

+   **22. Digital Advertisement**

+   **23. Through Recommendations —** Indicates whether the customer came in through recommendations.

+   **24. Receive More Updates About Our Courses —** Indicates whether the customer chose to receive more updates about the courses.

+   **25. Tags —** Tags assigned to customers indicating the current status of the lead.